Committee Frequently Asked Questions

 White Ribbon Committees plan yearly activities and initiatives based on the Four Key Focus Areas.
 They are also guided and informed by the White Ribbon Australia Strategic Framework .
 Committee members are informed of the most up-to-date sector information and organisational developments, and have regular opportunities to increase their understanding of men’s violence against women via online and face-to-face training.

 White Ribbon regularly reaches out to communities to establish new Committees in key locations.
-Please click here to express your interest in establishing a Committee in your area and we will inform you of any future opportunities.
+Fill out our form to express your interest in establishing a Committee in your area and we will inform you of any future opportunities.